Lily-of-the-Valley

 Mayflower or May Lily

 Ours was given to us by friends who dug a piece of it from along a salmon stream that passes through their property.
-Because it can be aggressive in a garden, we planted it in a spot hemmed in by sidewalk & concrete staircase, in deep shade, where it has inevitably done very well.
-It's not inconceivable that its rhizomes will eventually be able to cross under the width of the sidewalk to escape its confinement, but even with a "worst case scenario" I don't envision it ever being burdensome; it is only apt to take over if never tended or weeded back.
+Because it can be aggressive in a garden, we initially planted it in a spot hemmed in by sidewalk & concrete staircase, having been told that it was not inconceivable that its rhizomes might eventually be able to cross under the width of the sidewalk to escape its confinement (even with a "worst case scenario" I didn't envision it ever being burdensome; it is only apt to take over if never tended or weeded back).

 European Lily-of-the-Valley (Convallaria majalis) is likewise invasive & can escape the garden, seeding through the countryside, competing with native plants.
 So it is nice to have this closely related twin that is actually native to our county.
 Many regions have a locally native wildflower of similar character & appearance, & it should be sought instead of the all-too-commonly gardened but troublesome European species.

-The photo above shows its March buds, which will open mid April through May into upright racemes of scented white flowers.
+The second photo shows its March buds, which will open mid April through May into upright racemes of scented white flowers; the first photo at top shows it in May.
 The lush heart-shaped leaves reach only about ten inches high, with limitless potential for spread.

 copyright © by Paghat the Ratgirl